 There can be problems after implant surgery, whether you have tissue expansion or the implant put in directly.

 Over some years, the capsule can shrink and squeeze the implant.
 Doctors call this capsular contracture.
-It happens in about 1 in 6 people.
 It makes the breast painful and hard and changes it's shape.
 If the shape changes a lot, the implant might need to be taken out and replaced.

 You will have regular follow up appointments after surgery and your surgeon will check for any signs of lymphoma.
 Let your surgeon know if you notice any lump in the breast or if the breast becomes swollen.
 This type of lymphoma is usually easy to treat with surgical removal of the lymphoma and the implant.